 Environmental sustainability is a new focus area for Better Work’s strategy.
 We will work with dedicated ILO units to support national constituents to understand and manage the labour implications of a just transition to environmental sustainability and circularity.
 We will also provide data, evidence and advice on how to manage risks and opportunities to advance decent work and increase competitiveness.

-For example, Better Work will work with other ILO units and key partners, to focus on the skills required to transition to greener production and leveraging energy and resource efficiency’s contributions to productivity.
+For example, Better Work will work with other ILO units and key partners to focus on the skills required to transition to greener production, leveraging energy and resource efficiency-based contributions to productivity.
 Better Work will also establish stronger social dialogue and workplace cooperation between managers and workers and their representatives to identify and mitigate the human impact of environmental issues.

 Within this new operational area of activity, the promotion of workers’ well-being and factory competitiveness remain our key goals.
 Using enterprise and industry-wide approaches, Better Work will support partnerships and interventions to address the negative environmental impacts of the apparel industry on both employers and workers.